somyagupta06/cyber-security-beginner-notes/TryHackMe/SOC_Level_1/S02_Cyber_Threat_Intelligence/Room1_Intro_to_Cyber_Threat_Intel.md

-# Cyber Threat Intelligence (CTI) for SOC L1 Analysts – Super Simple Notes 📝
+# Cyber Threat Intelligence (CTI) for SOC L1 Analysts 📝

 Imagine you’re the guard at the entrance of a huge colony.
 Many people come and go every minute.
 Some are guests, some are delivery boys, and some may be thieves.
 Your job: figure out quickly who’s safe and who’s dangerous.
 That’s what an L1 SOC Analyst does, but with computer alerts.